Ley Hill: Churches

 The first church in Ley Hill was the Baptist church which dates back to meetings in 1786.
 The Chapel was built in 1833, as a branch of the Lower Baptist Church in Chesham (now Trinity Baptist), and it closed in 1908 when the people joined the Methodist church.

 A Methodist society was first registered in February 1841 as part of the Primitive Methodist tradition and used to meet in local houses.
 It was started by the Rev Thomas Green from the Rickmansworth Mission, and has ever since been linked with Methodist churches in West Hertfordshire.
 The first chapel was built in 1846.
 The current chapel on the Green which was built in 1887 with 11 Trustees, and the land was given by Lord Chesham.
 Today the church has an evangelical congregation of all ages, with activities for young and old.

 The village has an Anglican Church called St George's at Tyler's Hill which was built in 1871.
 The Bangay Rooms, named after Miss Bessie Bangay, an active member of the church from 1910 until her death in 1987, are the location of the local Brownie meetings.
 Miss Bessie Bangay was one of the first female Anglican lay readers in England (called Bishop's Messengers).
 When she was licensed in 1917, she used to run a branch of the church at the Black Cat pub in Lye Green.

 School

+In the Victorian era most people around Latimer and Ley Hill worked for the Cavendish family of Latimer House.
+Mrs Catherine Cavendish (from 1858 called Lady Chesham) arranged for schools to be built at Latimer, Flaunden and Ley Hill.
+The school at Ley Hill was built at the back of the Common in 1847, using local brick and knapped flint.
+The schools were known as “Lady Chesham’s Schools”.
+The first schoolhouse in Ley Hill was built in 1847 for local girls, and Latimer School was for boys.
+Boys were admitted to Ley Hill School from 1888.
+This former school was behind the Common and in the building called "The Old Schoolhouse", in School Lane.

+The current school building was built in 1927.
 Ley Hill School is a primary school for boys and girls up to the age of eleven when they take the 11+ examination.
-The current school building was built in 1927.
-The former school was behind the Common and in the building called "The Old Schoolhouse".